apache/spark/docs/sql-ref-functions-builtin-aggregate.md

 |null|   4|agg7|false|true|
 +----+----+----+-----+----+

--- ANY, SOME and BOOL_OR
+-- any, some and bool_or

 SELECT ANY(c4) FROM buildin_agg;
 +-------+
 |any(c4)|